Syl-gauthier/retweet/README.md

 # retweet
-Simple twitter-API tool to list the information about the users that retweeted a givne tweet
+Simple twitter-API tool to list the information about the users that retweeted a given tweet.